Tips for Planning Your Visit

 - Meet with the Amish Themselves: Visit-in-Person Tour (3 hours)

 Accessibility.… The Amish Experience Theater is fully accessible.
 There are no stairs.
 The theater is all one level, and wheelchair seating areas with companion seating are available.
 No reservations are needed.
 The theater is general admission, open seating.
 The Amish Farmlands Tour and Amish VIP (Visit-in-Person) Tours are conducted on a vehicle which is not handicap accessible.
 However, with prior notice we can conduct the tour using an FM radio transmitter.
 Guests can follow our mini bus, hearing everything the guide is saying through the FM radio of the guest’s mobility-specific personal vehicle.
 Please call 717-768-8400 ext.
 217 or email Clinton@AmishExperience.com to inquire about this service.
-The Amish Country Homestead is not accessible for guests with mobility limitations.
+The Amish Country Homestead and the Meal in an Amish Home Experience are not accessible for guests with mobility limitations.

 Food… Smokehouse BBQ & Brews offers a sit-down restaurant option on the property (open Thursday, Friday, Saturday, Sunday, Monday.
 The restaurant is closed Tuesday and Wednesday.)
 Guests can also bring their own food.
 We have a picnic area that guests are welcome to use.
 Picnic tables, trash cans, and restrooms are here for guest use.